hm-lang/core/proposals/README.md

 MyBuilder2 ;= myBuilder() { set("Def", 987), set("Uvw", 321) }
 ```

-By default, if the left-hand side of the sequence builder is writeable (readonly),
+By default, if the left-hand side of the sequence builder is writable (readonly),
-the methods being called on the right will be the writeable (readonly) versions.
+the methods being called on the right will be the writable (readonly) versions.
 E.g., `myBuilder()` is the left-hand side for the sequence builder, and `{ set... }`
 is the right; and in this case, `myBuilder()` is a temporary which defaults to
-writeable.
-You can explicitly ask for the readonly (or writeable) version of a
+writable.
+You can explicitly ask for the readonly (or writable) version of a
 method using `::` (or `;;`) like this, although it will be a compile-error if
 you are trying to write a readonly variable.